How to Do a Patent Search: Everything You Need to Know

 Taking the Next Step

 If you need help doing a patent search, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top five percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.